Btocode/latka-scraper-extension/README.md

 - **Responsive Design**: Works on different screen sizes
 - **Smooth Animations**: CSS transitions and transforms

+## Troubleshooting

+### Common Issues

+1. **CORS Errors**: The extension uses background scripts to bypass CORS restrictions
+2. **Scraping Not Working**: Ensure you're logged into GetLatka and on the correct page
+3. **Export Failing**: Verify your Apps Script URL is correct and the script is deployed

+### Support

+For issues and feature requests, please check the project's issue tracker or documentation.

 ## 🔒 Permissions

 The extension requires minimal permissions: